 - Boscundle Manor is a Grade II listed C18 house, now a hotel sited in wooded grounds. - The largely intact medieval historic field pattern - Due to the extensive mining in the area the settlement edge is known to have a number of mine shafts.
-Are there any other historic features of local value I am not aware of on

-- Mature trees within the settlement and on its boundaries - Trees within the settlement breaking up the built form the settlement edge?
+- Mature trees within the settlement and on its boundaries, and in Cornish hedges - Trees within the settlement breaking up the built form